Chuks-Nero/Enterprise-Grade-IAM-Architecture-Multi-Account-Setup-/README.md

 ---
  ### Phase 1 - Establish Multi-Account Structure
-Objective - Create isolated environments for security, governance, and blast-radius containment.
+Create isolated environments for security, governance, and blast-radius containment.

----
 ### Phase 2 - Centralize Identity Management
+Manage all IAM users in the Management Account only with the **Dangerous Actions Policy**